 Once customers are verified, two-factor authentication can help protect accounts.
-For example, businesses that facilitate NFT transactions or handle funds from these transactions might use one-time SMS messages, authenticator apps, USB keys, or biometrics such as fingerprints in addition to usernames and passwords.
+For example, businesses that facilitate NFT transactions or handle funds from these transactions might use one-time SMS messages, authenticator apps, USB keys, or biometrics in addition to usernames and passwords.

 While KYC and AML regulations don’t apply to NFTs yet, it’s worth proactively applying these approaches to blockchain and NFT transactions to both help reduce the risk of money laundering and other financial crimes — and help you get ahead of the compliance curve.

 AML programs are build on five pillars: designating a compliance officer, developing internal policies, creating an employee training program, conducting third-party audits, and deploying risk-based procedures for conducting customer due diligence.
 KYC compliance, which falls under the umbrella of AML typically involves three main risk-based approaches: a customer identification program (CIP), customer due diligence (CDD) processes, and continuous transaction monitoring.